MaryamAbdul-Aziz/mario/_posts/2023-12-14-RPG-Elements-Lesson.md

 ### Challenge

-- Add a timeout feature for the dash function!
-To prevent the player from holding down the dash key, put the dash function on pause for a few seconds, forcing the player to just walk.
-This could be thought of as a "stamina" feature or just a simple timeout.
 - Add another RPG element (ex: add a 2nd ability tied to some key, create an NPC interaction, add story, etc.)
+- Have you noticed the timeout feature is jittery?
+Try and make it smooth!
+By implementing a clock for the timeout, we are interfering with the game's own clock.
+Try your best to fix this.
+This could also be thought of as a "stamina" feature.